 You may also hear the term “chemoprevention” to describe these drugs, but they aren't chemotherapy drugs.

 Tamoxifen is used to treat and prevent breast cancer.
 Raloxifene is only used to prevent breast cancer.

-Both tamoxifen and raloxifene are taken in pill form.
+Both tamoxifen and raloxifene are pills.

-For a summary of research studies on tamoxifen and raloxifene and breast cancer prevention, visit the Breast Cancer Research section.
+For a summary of research studies on tamoxifen and raloxifene and breast cancer prevention, visit the Breast Cancer Research Studies section.

 Both tamoxifen and raloxifene can lower the risk of :